11. pyxc: Statement Blocks

 Error: Assignment to undeclared variable

-To detect this, the parser maintains a scope stack of declared variable names. var declarations register names; for loops introduce a loop variable into a temporary inner scope:
+To detect this, the parser maintains a scope stack of declared variable names. var declarations register names; for var loops introduce a loop variable into a temporary inner scope:

 static vector<set<string>> VarScopes;